50,000 ‘catch-up’ stimulus checks to go out in September, IRS says

 “Let’s at least pass what we can all agree to,” Meadows noted.

-The idea of a second round of $1,200 stimulus checks has bipartisan support, with Trump even saying the amount could go higher.
+The idea of the second round of $1,200 stimulus checks has bipartisan support, with Trump even saying the amount could go higher.

 “I’d like to see it be very high because I love the people.
 I want the people to get it, you know, the economy is going to come back,” Trump said during a July visit to West Texas.
 “We saved millions of lives, but now we’re bringing (the economy) back … we gotta take care of the people in the meantime.”